LeastAuthority/magic-crystal/protocol.md

      - Dark Crystal (can we use the public-keys _directly_ in the protocol? or will that leak stuff to passive observres, like **who to rubber-hose for the shards**?)

+> If i understand right, we are only transferring the encrypted shares, and its not possible to infer the public keys from them.

 2. Put Shards in Outbox